-This mode is also the 'natural' minor scale, in the fact that it starts on the relative minor, but without the added sharps in the harmonic and melodic scales.
-This mode is particularly important for improvising.
+This mode is also the 'natural' minor scale, in the fact that it starts on the relative minor, but without the added sharps in the 'harmonic' and 'melodic' scales.
+This mode is particularly important for improvising in all genres.

 Locrian Mode